 What We Really Thought of The Grand Floridian

 So, is the Grand Floridian worth the high price tag?
-If you plan to spend a reasonable amount of time at your hotel, want to be close to Magic Kingdom and have quick and easy access to the monorail and love the sophisticated, elegant and luxurious style and service that only the Grand Floridian provides, then YES!
-Personally if we’re spending this kind of money, we love the laid back style and vibe at the Polynesian.
-So for us, while the Grand Floridian truly is grand, we will probably save our Disney dollars for something a little less fancy and whole lot more fun.
+If you plan to spend a reasonable amount of time at your hotel, want to be close to Magic Kingdom, and have quick and easy access to the monorail, then YES.
+And if you love the sophisticated, elegant, and luxurious style and service that only the Grand Floridian provides, then YES!